jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - ``--requirement`` is an option that can be given to the ``install`` argument for `Python packages`_ in a given file_
   - ``requirements.txt`` is the name of the given file_

-  the terminal_ shows programs_ being installed, and when I do not have the latest version of pip_ installed, it shows this at the end
+  the terminal_ shows programs_ being downloaded and installed, and when I do not have the latest version of pip_ installed, it shows this at the end

   .. code-block:: shell